11ty/11ty-website/docs/languages/liquid.md

 ## Set your own Library instance

+{% addedin "0.3.0" %}

-_New in Eleventy `v0.3.0`:_ As an escape mechanism for advanced usage, pass in your own instance of the Liquid library using the Configuration API.
+As an escape mechanism for advanced usage, pass in your own instance of the Liquid library using the Configuration API.
 See [all `liquidjs` options](https://github.com/harttle/liquidjs#options).

 ⚠️ Not compatible with `setLiquidOptions` above—this method will ignore any configuration set there.